This page is sponsored by:

 biography

-By the early 1950s, Carlson rebuilt his film career.
+By the early 1950s, Carlson had rebuilt his film career.
 Whereas before the war he had usually been cast in comedies and dramas, in the 1950s he starred in numerous science fiction and horror films, three of which were released in 3-D: The Maze (1953; with Hillary Brooke), It Came From Outer Space (1953; with Barbara Rush and Charles Drake), and The Creature From the Black Lagoon (1954; with Julie Adams and Richard Denning).
 In 1953, he took the lead part in the spy drama television series I Led Three Lives, which lasted through the 1956 season.
-Later in his career, he starred in the fun Bert I. Gordon horror flick Tormented (1960; with Susan Gordon, the daughter of Bert I. Gordon); this film was once featured on Mystery Science Theater 3000.
+Later in his career, he starred in the fun Bert I. Gordon horror flick Tormented (1960; with Susan Gordon); this film was once featured on Mystery Science Theater 3000.

 the films of richard carlson